Skip to main content

 427 SLP

-• the risk of amplification-attacks;
+• risk of amplification attacks;

-• risk of disclosing the structure of the intranet
+• risk of internal network structure exposure

 445 SMB

-File sharing on Windows networks over TCP/IP without NetBIOSTCP/UDPRisk of attacks on SMB vulnerabilities
+File sharing in Windows networks via TCP/IP without NetBIOSTCP/UDP

 520 RIP